 There are lots of companies you may find online that offer legal transcription services using high-quality transcription equipment.
 Most try to grab your attention by offering ridiculously low rates.
 However, only a handful of transcription companies like Ditto Transcripts are willing and able to certify your court transcripts.

 Certifying a legal or court transcription is essential for several reasons.
-Certification means the company that transcribed the file is willing to appear on your behalf of themselves if necessary to confirm that any work they performed is accurate.
+Certification means the company that transcribed the file is willing to appear on your behalf themselves if necessary to confirm that any work they performed is accurate.

 The cost of ordering court transcripts varies.
 The average cost of obtaining an audio file from the court clerk’s office usually falls somewhere between $10 – $25.